 Around 45% of people with a major depressive disorder have treatment-resistant depression.
 If you’ve struggled to find an effective treatment for your depression or other mental health condition, you may benefit from ketamine therapy.
-The team at Progressive Behavioral Health, PLLC, in Friendswood, Texas, offers ketamine therapy as an alternative for treatment-resistant depression and other conditions.
+The team at Progressive Behavioral Health, PLLC, in Friendswood, Katy, and Round Rock, Texas, offers ketamine therapy as an alternative for treatment-resistant depression and other conditions.
 Call the practice or schedule an appointment online today to find out if ketamine therapy is right for you.

 Ketamine therapy is an intravenous infusion treatment that delivers a low dose of ketamine directly to your bloodstream.
 Doctors have used ketamine as an anesthetic for decades, and new research shows that when ketamine is provided in smaller doses, it has positive effects on symptoms of depression and other mental health issues.

 The team provides customized ketamine therapy treatment plans, depending on your specific needs.
 However, a series of six to eight ketamine therapy sessions is typical.
 After your initial set of treatments, your provider works with you on a maintenance plan and may recommend single ketamine infusion treatments to maintain your optimal results.